gitcd-io/website/content/pages/en/cli.rst

 Compare different branches or tags
 ----------------------------------
 By now, your code is in the master branch.
 Personally, I always like to see what I am going to release by comparing the current branch (which is master after the finish) against the latest tag.
-If you dont pass a branch or tag name, the latest tag will be taken.
+If you don't pass a branch or tag name, the latest tag will be taken.

 .. code-block:: bash

     git-cd compare <branchname>||<tagname>

 .. container:: responsive-image